gsat-technology/elasticsearch-abcnews/README.md

 Gives CloudWatch Logs service the permission to invoke the _LogsToElasticsearch_ function.
 It is this resource that requires the log group for the function to exist beforehand.

 #####LogsToElasticsearch Lambda function
 This is the lambda function that would otherwise get created automatically if the streaming from CloudWatch Logs to Elasticsearch was configured in the console.
-I've made a small modification to it so that it uses an environment variable to point to the ES domain.
+I've made a small modification to it so that it uses an environment variable to point to the ES domain and to customise the index name as 'abc_news' otherwise it give it a name like 'cwl-2017.02.03'.